-All grant applications must include an annual monitoring and reporting component compatible and consistent with surface water monitoring data systems or groundwater monitoring data systems administered by the State board that explains how the effectiveness of the project will be measured and reported.
-This component will vary depending on the nature of the project, but must include an annual summary of plant mortality, percent survivorship, number replanted, and a qualitative measure of individual plant condition (poor, fair, good, excellent) by species during the plant establishment period.
+All grant applications must include an annual monitoring and reporting component that explains how the effectiveness of the project will be measured and reported.
+The monitoring and reporting component will vary depending on the nature of the project, but must include an annual summary of plant mortality, percent survivorship, number replanted, and a qualitative measure of individual plant condition (poor, fair, good, excellent) by species during the plant establishment period.
 The grant application evaluation will assess the robustness of the proposed monitoring program.
 For wetland and watershed restoration and protection projects, monitoring should be consistent with the State's Wetlands and Riparian Area Monitoring Plan (WRAMP), as applicable.

-1. Describe the proposed monitoring process including the data to be collected within the grant period to help determine whether the project will be effective and successful.
+- Describe the proposed monitoring process including the data to be collected within the project performance period (grant period) to help determine whether the project will be effective and successful. - 2.
+Describe how long-term monitoring, operations and maintenance will be provided over the time period required by the grant including: - What is the strategy for long-term maintenance? - Who will perform long-term maintenance? - Describe their experience in maintaining this type of project.

-- 2. Describe how long-term monitoring, operations and maintenance will be provided over the time period required by the grant including: - What is the strategy for long-term maintenance? - Who will perform long-term maintenance? - Describe their experience in maintaining this type of project. - How will ongoing maintenance be funded? - 3.
+- How will ongoing maintenance be funded? - 3.
 If the project is easily affected by external events (e.g., weather, floods, fire or other disturbances), what is planned within the project design to ensure the sustainability of the project? - 4.
-Is the project in an area designated as at-risk to rising sea levels?
-If so, it may be required to provide an assessment of the risks in the evaluation of the proposed project.
-What considerations and modifications have been made to the project concept to address its susceptibility to rising sea levels? - 5.
+Is your project in an area designated as at-risk to rising sea levels?
+If so, you may be required to provide an assessment of the risks in the evaluation of your proposed project.
+What considerations and modifications have you made to the project concept to address its susceptibility to rising sea levels? - 5.
 How will the project be protected from vandalism and deterioration? - 6.
 What local organizations or partnerships will be assisting with ongoing operations and maintenance of the project?